fission/docs.fission.io/docs/content/en/docs/compatibility/_index.md

 | 1.11.2          | 1.5          | 1                         |
 | 1.12.0-RC1      | 2.0          | v0.5                      |

-All Keda Connector images can be used with both fission version except kafa connector which has some breaking changes.
+All Keda Connector images can be used with both fission version except kafka connector which has some breaking changes.